 If you decide you do not want to attempt making a patch harness yourself, there are a few people out there that do make them upon request.
 Carson Jokkel makes them and he can be found easily on Facebook.
 Most patch harnesses sell for around $150 or less.
 If you find someone selling one that they made for their own personal use, you can probably buy it for less.
 I bought mine from a part-out ad on one of the Facebook Groups for $90.

 You need to download ECUflash for tuning (free) and EVOscan for logging ($25).

 You will need a 1.3u Tactrix cable and OBD2 connectors (www.tactrix.com).
+If you are using a 2G, you can use a 2.0 Tactrix cable.
 You will also need to run the flash cable wire from the Tactrix cable to pin 79 of the Evo ECU.
 I did not make my own OBD2 port, I bought the Tactrix cable with the OBD2 port, hopefully someone else can chime in on how to make one.
 Seems pretty easy from everything I have read.
 You use a black male and female OBD2 connectors.
 There is a pinout for that as well and I believe there are multiple wires that run to the ECU wiring.

 Adding An OBD2 Port In A 1G:

 1G DSM’s do not come with an OBD2 port, so you have to wire one into yourself as the other end of the OBD2 plug on the data logging 1.3u cable needs to plug into it.
 Below is a diagram.